VincentWu1998/VincentWu1998.github.io/mint_case_study.md

 >"Young students especially those who are interested in personal finance need to be more motivated when using personal finance apps to promote a more active effort towards saving money."

 At some point in their life, everyone experienced having a flow of income for their first time.
 For many, it can be overwhelming.
 But as time goes on, we all realize that a little effort done periodically can go a long way.
-Budgeting allows people to save efficiently and safely month after month but at times it is very difficult to pull off.
-Instead, setting money aside to gradually accumulate for certain purchases would ensure a more active/flexible way of saving money.
+Setting money aside to gradually accumulate for certain purchases would ensure a more active/flexible way of saving money.
 It can be extremely effective, fun, and simple.
 It’s easy to become demotivated from constantly checking bank applications or money management apps like Mint.
 Such applications are very general and stationary in financial planning, and do little besides just listing numbers.
 With a lighthearted money saving app focused on achievements and user satisfaction, the biggest issue in money management will be tackled: motivation.
 Therefore, our project aims to help youths learning to manage their money and to stay motivated consistently to save up for a high-cost purchase.

 <br>